Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling a particularly stubborn bug,  take a 5-minute break.
-Seriously.
-Go pet a cat, stare blankly at a wall, or contemplate the meaning of life (briefly!).
-Often, the solution will magically appear, proving that even code needs a little Zen now and then.
-(And less caffeine sometimes helps too.)
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
+You're not the first person to face that particular digital dragon.
+Saving yourself the frustration is way more rewarding than finally slaying it with brute force (and questionable coding practices).
+Think of it as outsourcing your debugging to the collective genius of the internet – and it's free!

 ---

-### 📅 Last Updated: 2025-03-07 16:20
+### 📅 Last Updated: 2025-03-08 01:03

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!